Privacy Policy

 Google (Analytics 4)Marketing analyticsAnonymized IP, device/browser info, page views (marketing site only)

-SentryError monitoringError data, browser/OS metadata (no PHI, no patient identifiers)
+SentryError monitoringError data, browser/OS metadata (no PHI, no personal identifiers)

 UptimeRobotUptime monitoringServer-side health check pings only; no user data